BDA-KTS/MethodsHub-Python-method-template/README.md

 ## How to Use

-- Install cookiecutter
+- Install Cookiecutter
   - With uv: `uv tool install cookiecutter`
   - With pip: `python3 -m pip install --user cookiecutter`
   - With Anaconda: `conda install cookiecutter`
-- Check cookiecutter version: `cookiecutter --version`
+- Check Cookiecutter version: `cookiecutter --version`
-- Get Python method template with cookiecutter: `cookiecutter https://github.com/BDA-KTS/MethodsHub-method-template.git`
+- Get Python method template with Cookiecutter: `cookiecutter https://github.com/BDA-KTS/MethodsHub-method-template.git`

 *It internally uses git clone to clone the template repository locally while setting specific configurations for the method.*
   - **Note:** You will be asked for the method configurations e.g.., *method_title*, *method_slug* (if name has spaces) etc.